 DESCRIPTION: The original project provides for a navigation channel 10 feet deep, 200 feet wide from Fire Island Inlet to the Central Basin in Great South Bay opposite Patchogue, thence 100 feet wide to mile 18.9 in the Patchogue River with a turning basin at the upper end at a depth of 11 feet, thence 8 feet deep to the upstream limit of the projects.
 A reconnaissance report on Operations and Maintenance prepared in July 1979 concluded that no maintenance dredging is justified below 8 feet Mean Low Water for the entire channel length.
 The authorized navigation channel project was last constructed in 1986.
 Only 55% of the authorized full navigation channel has been funded and constructed to date.

-STATUS: The last maintenance dredging was performed during Fiscal Year 2014, to restore the critically shoaled areas of Great South Bay federal channel back to authorized dimensions with approximately 100,000 cubic yards of sand dredged material placed along the ocean-side beach at Robert Moses State Park and as an emergency stockpile in Field Area 5.
-Previous maintenance dredging was last performed in 2008 and in 1969.
+BACKGROUND: The last maintenance dredging was performed during Fiscal Year 2014, to restore the critically shoaled areas of Great South Bay Federal channel back to authorized dimensions with approximately 100,000 cubic yards of sand dredged placed along the ocean-side beach at Robert Moses State Park and as an emergency stockpile in Field Area 5.
+Previous maintenance dredging was performed in 2008 and in 1969.

 U.S. Army Corps of Engineers, New York District